armel-31/pico-station/README.md

 | [SGP30](https://shop.pimoroni.com/products/sgp30-air-quality-sensor-breakout?variant=30924091719763) | Air Quality Sensor Breakout | OK | ToDo |
 | [MAX30105](https://shop.pimoroni.com/products/max30101-breakout-heart-rate-oximeter-smoke-sensor?variant=21482065985619) | Heart Rate, Oximeter, Smoke Sensor | IN PROGRESS | ToDo |

 The rig used for testing is the [Pico Explorer Base](https://shop.pimoroni.com/products/pico-explorer-base?variant=32369514315859) from Pimoroni.
-The ST7789 display will be used to check values of sensors.
+The ST7789 display will be used to check values of sensors and buttons to select configurations of the project.

 A 'Debug' compilation can be used to read sensors values from serial port (USB) on Pico.

+## Compilation of the project
-The code include a bash script (pico_tool.sh) to build the exe file and load it to the Pico using OpenOCD and SWD port (using a Raspberry Pi for example).
+The code include a bash script (pico_tool.sh) to build the exe file (ELF) and load it to the Pico using OpenOCD and SWD port (using a Raspberry Pi for example).
+How to use the bash tool :

+`./pico_tool.sh -h` : display the help on the tool `./pico_tool.sh -a clean` : clean-up the compilation folder (build) `./pico_tool.sh -a cmake` : generate the **makefile** using CMake.
+You need to deploy and set your [Raspberry Pico SDK](https://github.com/raspberrypi/pico-sdk).
+`./pico_tool.sh -a (re)build` : build or rebuild the binary ELF executable (pico-station.elf)
+`./pico_tool.sh -a build_load` : build the project then load the binary on RP2040 chip.
+See next topic for explanations.

+## Deployment afer compilation
+Once the binary exe file is compiled, you can upload it using the SWD port available on the Raspberry Pico, from a GPIO module (Raspberry Pi Zero for example).
+From a Linux environnement including GPIO interface, you need to install OpenOCD following this [tutorial](https://www.electronicshub.org/programming-raspberry-pi-pico-with-swd).
+You have to link SWCLK/GND/SWDIO interface from Pico to a Raspberry Pi.